Irene Schori: Career

 Schori was named to the Swiss Olympic Team in 2010.
 She served as the alternate for Mirjam Ott's team in Vancouver.
 They just missed winning a medal, finishing fourth.

 Schori has participated in both the 2008 and the 2009 World Mixed Doubles Curling Championships with partner Toni Müller, and has taken gold at both of these championships.
 Schori and Müller were the heavy favorites to win in the 2010 World Mixed Doubles Curling Championship, but were eliminated by the China in an extra end in the quarterfinals.
 In an interview post-match, Schori stated that she and Müller would consider not attending next year to give a chance to other Swiss teams.

 Schori played with Silvana Tirinzoni from 2009–2012 before joining the Binia Feltscher rink.
 She won her first World Curling Tour event with the Tirinzoni rink in 2011 at the Red Deer Curling Classic.
 She won the 2013 Glynhill Ladies International and the 2014 Karuizawa International with the Feltscher rink.

 The 2013–14 season was a breakthrough year for Schori and teammates Binia Feltscher, Franziska Kaufmann and Christine Urech.
-At the start of the season, the won the 2013 Red Deer Curling Classic and made the playoffs of the Stockholm Ladies Cup and the Women's Masters Basel.
+At the start of the season, they won the 2013 Red Deer Curling Classic and made the playoffs of the Stockholm Ladies Cup and the Women's Masters Basel.
 They also won the right to represent Switzerland at the 2014 World Women's Curling Championship in Saint John, New Brunswick, Schori's first World Championship.
 They had a great round robin, finishing in second with a 9–2 record, only losing to South Korea and Russia.
 This sent her to the 1 vs 2 game against Canada's Rachel Homan which she would lose 8–3.
 They quickly rebounded in the semifinal against Korea's Kim Ji-sun setting up a rematch against Homan.
 After a slow first half, the Swiss team would score three points in the eighth end and steal three in the ninth, giving them a 9–5 lead going into the final end.
 They successfully ran the Canadians out of stones to secure Switzerland's fourth World Championship title.